bogdanvuk/phd/source/efti.rst

 Dependence on the number of iterations ......................................

 First, the results are presented for the set of the experiments that test the dependency of the inferred DT quality to the number of iterations the |algo| algorithm was run.
 The induced DT accuracies and sizes are shown in the :num:`Table #tbl-max-iter-comp-acc` and :num:`Table #tbl-max-iter-comp-size` respectively, for different number of iterations.
 The same results are also presented in series of plots in the :num:`Figure #fig-max-iter-comp1` and :num:`Figure #fig-max-iter-comp2`.
 In these figures, the plots are organized in pairs, where each pair consists of the accuracy and size plots for the same five algorithms displayed in juxtaposition.
 Please notice that the x-axis, correpsoning to the number of iterations, is given in logarithmic scale.
-Please also notice that the ranges for the y-axis, be it for the accuracy or the size plots, vary from plot to plot and depend on which datasets are present.
+Please also notice that the ranges for the y-axis, be it for the accuracy or the size plots, vary from plot to plot and depend on which datasets were used for the induction.

 .. raw:: latex